OurVoiceUSA/HelloVoter/docs/Canvassing.md

 Watch the latest version of our [Canvassing Mobile App Walkthrough](https://www.youtube.com/watch?v=seMrSoTrCJ0).

-Watch the latest version of our [HelloVoterHQ Beta Demo](https://www.youtube.com/watch?v=ah3HnFT197s).
+Watch our [Getting Started with HelloVoterHQ](https://www.youtube.com/watch?v=ZWLllN5SvhI) video, as well as our more in-depth (but older) [HelloVoterHQ Beta Demo](https://www.youtube.com/watch?v=ah3HnFT197s).

 ## Other Helpful Tips